 Overall, the amount of land that would be removed from agricultural production in Kern County is a very small percentage of the total land in production in the county (see Section 3.14.4 of the Draft Supplemental EIR/EIS).
-The Authority will acquire the land of property owners whose land is directly affected by the project in accordance with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (42 United States Code sec.
-4601 et seq.)
-(Uniform Act).
+The Authority will acquire the land of property owners whose land is directly affected by the project in accordance with the Uniform Relocation Assistance and Real Property Acquisition Policies Act (Uniform Act).
 The Uniform Act establishes minimum standards for treatment and compensation of individuals whose real property is acquired for a federally funded project.
 For more information on the Uniform Act, see Appendix 3.12-A of the Fresno to Bakersfield Section Final EIR/EIS.
-Information about acquisition, compensation, and relocation assistance is also available on the Authority's website; please see Your Property, Your High-Speed Rail Project (https://www.hsr.ca.gov/docs/programs/private_property/Your_Property_Your_HSR.pdf) (Authority 2013).
+Information about acquisition, compensation, and relocation assistance is also available on the Authority's website, please see Your Property, Your High-

+Speed Rail Project (Authority 2013).
 The project must also adhere to California Relocation Assistance Act requirements, which are discussed in Appendix 3.12-A of the Final EIR/EIS.
 Even so, there would be potential for temporary disruption to agricultural operations as production is reallocated between owners and as facilities are relocated.
 Related economic sectors, such as processing facilities, could also experience some short-term multiplier effects from reduced production.